Auto Loan Terms at a Glance

 Your initial car loan for a vehicle doesn’t have to be the one you stick with.
 Refinancing can let you change your term, adjust your payment, and potentially reduce your interest costs.

-When you refinance your existing auto loan with CUTX, refinance terms follow the same age and mileage guidelines as purchase loans.
+When you refinance an auto loan with CUTX, available terms generally follow the same vehicle age and mileage guidelines as purchase loans.

-Even while keeping the same remaining loan length, refinancing can help lower your total interest costs if your new rate is lower than your current one.
-The process may include minimal fees, such as standard title or processing costs, which can vary by state.
-We’ll always review any applicable costs with you before finalizing your loan.
+Refinancing may include standard title or processing costs that vary by state.
+We’ll review any applicable costs with you before finalizing your loan.

 Updating Vehicle Protection When You Refinance